Fas Kitchen

 visit blog for detailed instructions and video

-« Twisted Fly Stitch In Hand Embroidery Tutorial (Step By Step & Video)
+« Woven Circle In Hand Embroidery (Step by Step & Video)

 Crossed Blanket Stitch in Hand Embroidery Tutorial (Step By Step & Video) »